 The truth is, most people do not ensure that their sites are fully optimised and search engine friendly.
-Therefore many technical issues go unnoticed, sometimes for years.
+Therefore many technical SEO issues go unnoticed, sometimes for years.

 These small issues grow into bigger issues over time and consequently have a negative impact on a site’s ranking.
-Hiring an SEO expert who is experienced in technical search engine optimisation can essentially nip these larger issues in the bud, increasing your website’s potential to rank highly and gain more organic traffic.
+Hiring a technical SEO expert who is experienced in technical search engine optimisation can essentially nip these larger issues in the bud, increasing your website’s potential to rank highly and gain more organic traffic.

 As a technical SEO agency, we don’t simply tick off a ‘technical SEO checklist’.
 We understand that technical search engine optimisation is an integral part of every successful SEO campaign.
-Therefore, we build bespoke SEO strategies with a strong emphasis placed on technical elements.
+Therefore, we build bespoke technical SEO strategies with a strong emphasis placed on technical elements.

 When it comes to Content Management Systems, we’ve seen it all.
 So whether you’re using WordPress or Django, we will make the technical adjustments your site needs to rank higher.

-In August 2018, Google released a major update called the broad core algorithm update which was later coined the ‘Google medic update’ because of the impact it had on the rankings of sited related to healthcare.
+In August 2018, Google released a major update called the broad core algorithm update which was later coined the ‘Google medic update’ because of the impact it had on the rankings of site related to healthcare.

 Here’s a case study outlining how we helped one of our clients to recover from the dip in their rankings caused by the update.

 In August of 2018, Google released one of the most sweeping algorithm updates that it had for some time.
 Dubbed ‘Google Medic’ by the SEO community (not Google) it affected even high ranking, ‘big name’ sites.